Hal Cumpston: Career

 After returning from Schoolies week, Cumpston wrote the screenplay for a teen comedy called "Bilched" that his father helped fund and direct.
 His high school friends Ewen and James helped co-produce, and he called in his younger brothers and friends as part of the cast alongside bigger names like comedian Alex Williamson and Rhys Muldoon.
 Cumpston wanted to make an Australian comedy teen movie because he felt there weren't any good ones.
 In three days he had written 34 pages and in less than a fortnight he had a first draft.
 In 2018, the film was shot in 21 days in Sydney's eastern suburbs.
 In the following year Cumpston completed the post-production.
 The plot follows protagonist Hal, who auditions for a drama school but is told his performance is not honest.
 "Bilched" was Cumpston's first project and received a national release in Australia and at the 2019 Chelsea Film Festival, it won the award for Best Screenplay, Best Supporting Actor (Fred Du Rietz) and the Grand Prix Best Feature Film.

 Three weeks after production on "Bilched" wrapped, Cumpston received his first American audition via an email that came from an American Talent Agency Industry Entertainment.
 He wasn't sure that it was real, but it turned out that actress Jenni Baird, had seen an article in a magazine featuring the Cumpston's and her partner, writer-director Michael Petroni, knew someone in an American casting office and put in a call.
 Cumpston embodied the brief needed for Silas in The Walking Dead: World Beyond, and recorded a video audition that propelled him forward in the casting process.
 Eventually Cumpston won the role and portrays a teen making his way through an eerily familiar world changed forever by the outcome of a global pandemic.
 Filming took place in Richmond, Virginia.

 In 2021, Cumpston played Zachary, the dead son of the Marconi family in the series Nine Perfect Strangers alongside Nicole Kidman, Asher Keddie and Melissa McCarthy.
 The series is based on a Liane Moriarty book and centres around a group of people at a health retreat trying to find a path to a better life but are met with dilemmas.

 Cumpston is currently working on writing more comedy movies.
 He is inspired by Seth Rogen, Quentin Tarantino and Evan Goldberg.

+In 2022, Cumpston was announced as part of the cast for SBS legal drama Safe Home in the role of Max Kerr.